Discover more from America Transformation Project

 Voters can support one of many ideologies within today’s political system.
 Options appear to include Democratic Party (liberal/progressive/social democrat) or Conservative Party (religious conservative/populist/national socialist/libertarian).

-It’s a predicament that grips the nation every eighty or so years.
-A couple of times the problem was resolved by assassination.
+In key parts of American History, the political system was resolved by assassination.
 But that was yesteryear, today we need a process that continuously #RebalancePartySystem.

 The History: Anti-Federalists vs. Federalists